NRPU-Project/Damage-Detection-in-civil-infrastructures-using-multispectral-images/README.md

 **Step 1: Prepare Google Drive Folder**
 - Open your [Google Drive](https://drive.google.com/).
-- Create a new folder and name it (e.g., `YOLO`).
+- Create a new folder and name it (e.g., `CSP-CAS`).

 **Step 2: Upload Model Files**
-- Download and upload YOLO model files.
+- Download and upload CSP-CAS model files.

 **Step 3: Upload YAML Configuration File**
 - Upload a dataset YAML file with correct training/validation/test paths and class names.

 **Step 4: Upload Dataset**
-- Upload your dataset (e.g., `data.zip`) containing images and annotations (in YOLO format).
+- Upload your dataset (e.g., `data.zip`) containing images and annotations.

 **Step 5: Create Output Folder**
 - Inside your main folder, create a subfolder named `run` to store training results, weights, and logs.
+Sure!
+Here's a concise summary you can add to your GitHub repository:

+---

+### 🔍 Inference with Trained Model

+If you already have a trained model (weights saved in the `runs` folder), you can directly use it to test crack detection performance on new or test images.
+Simply load the weights and run the detection script on your desired test set to visualize and verify how effectively the model identifies cracks.
+This allows for quick validation without retraining the model.

 # License
 This project is licensed under the MIT License and is intended for research purposes only.
 Please cite this work if you use the code or dataset in your publications.